flipper-slipper/robot_localization_cpp/README.md

 # 3 Implementation of each TODO Item

-For each todo we specify the goal of the method and what we have done.
+For each todo we specify the goal of the method and our implementation

 ## 3.1 Particle Filter Constructor

 ### Goal

-Define other constant parameters for the Particle Filter\'s operation, such as noise standard deviations for the motion and sensor models.
+Define other constant parameters for the Particle Filter's operation, such as noise standard deviations for the motion and sensor models.

 ### Implementation